Jacob Meyers Player Props: Astros vs. Athletics

 Jacob Meyers At The Plate

-- Meyers has seven doubles, a triple, three home runs and 12 walks while hitting .256.
+- Meyers has seven doubles, a triple, three home runs and 12 walks while batting .256.

-- Meyers has reached base via a hit in 22 games this year (of 36 played), and had multiple hits in nine of those games.
+- Meyers has picked up a hit in 62.2% of his 37 games this season, with at least two hits in 24.3% of those games.

-- In three games this season, he has hit a home run (8.3%, and 2.2% of his trips to the dish).
+- Looking at the 37 games he has played this year, he's hit a home run in three of them (8.1%), and in 2.1% of his trips to the plate.

-- In nine games this season (25.0%), Meyers has picked up an RBI, and in four of those games (11.1%) he had more than one.
-He has also driven in three or more of his team's runs in one contest.
+- Meyers has driven home a run in nine games this season (24.3%), including more than one RBI in 10.8% of his games and producing three or more of his team's runs on one occasion..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.